nnukky/INST326-303-Project/README.md

 # INST326-303-Project

-Our peoject represents a warehouse store wherea user will be able to find an items location, search the store for a specific item, or add items to your cart.
+Our peoject represents a warehouse store where a user will be able to find an items location, search the store for a specific item, or add items to your cart.